DanielJakubek/DeepFreeze3.0/Sprint 2/README.md

 |#3 |               |               |   Need to decide Javascript vs PHP for task            |               |   No Issues            |  Possible issues with javascript             |

 ### Main Issue Points
-Need to sort through software code
+Need to sort through software code,
 We should all be adding our own DOD (Definition of Done)

 ---